Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/2-result-set/1-union-union-all/union-unionall.md

 ## Analogy
 Think of Two Decks of Cards.
-A. UNION: You take the two decks, put them together, but if you find two "Aces of Spades," you throw one away so you only have unique cards.
+1. UNION: You take the two decks, put them together, but if you find two "Aces of Spades," you throw one away so you only have unique cards.

-B. UNION ALL: You just stack one deck on top of the other.
+2. UNION ALL: You just stack one deck on top of the other.
 If you have two "Aces of Spades," you keep both.
 It’s faster because you don't stop to look for duplicates.

 ## Syntax
 SELECT ColumnA, ColumnB FROM Table1